baggepinnen/MatrixProfile.jl/README.md

 - The time series
 - The desired number of snippets
 - The length of each snippet
-- Optional: the length of a small subsequence to be used internally.
+- Optional `m`: the length of a small subsequence to be used internally, defaults to 10% of the snippet length.

 This function can take a while to run for long time-series, for `length(T) = 15k`, it takes less than a minute on a laptop.
 The time depends strongly on the internal window length parameter.